Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 <img src="static/images/lighthouse-signup.png">

-* Accesability issues
+* Accessibility issues
-  * Contrast ratio of the text and the backgorund colours would fail [W3](https://www.w3.org/TR/WCAG20/).
-As these are just guidlines and I feel It would effect the over all aesthetics and colour theme if I changed.
+  * Contrast ratio of the text and the background colours would fail [W3](https://www.w3.org/TR/WCAG20/).
+I felt it would affect the over all aesthetics and colour theme if I made this change, so I did not change it.
-  * No discernible name's attached to the soical links.
+  * No discernible names attached to the soical links.
-    * As this project is intended to be a minimalistic, adding text contact may hinder that.
+    * As this project is intended to be minimalistic, adding text contact may hinder that.
-  * Logo Image at Incorrect aspect ratio
+  * Logo image is at incorrect aspect ratio
-    * The Image ratio has been reduced too '200 x 100' to fit the nav bar, on visual testing this fits the visial aesthetics intended.
+    * The Image ratio has been reduced to '200 x 100' to fit the nav bar, on visual testing this fits the visual aesthetics intended.

 # Bugs <a name="bugs"></a>

-* Navbar background Image
+* Navbar background image
-  When making a subfolder for the `stylesheet.css` in the `staic` folder I came across an issue resulting in the navbar background image not been displayed. finding no solution I had to revert back to the `stylesheet.css` been placed to its orignal source.
+  When making a subfolder for the `stylesheet.css` in the `static` folder I came across an issue resulting in the navbar background image not been displayed.
+Finding no solution, I had to revert back to the `stylesheet.css` being placed to it's original source.

 * Sticky Navbar
   * I encountered an issue with the `sticky-top` bootstrap class on the nav bar.
 When scrolling down the webpage the nav bar would dissapear half way down.
-Issues that cause this can be a height added to the parent element [Github](https://github.com/twbs/bootstrap/issues/21919) subsequently by removing the height property from the body element and adding it to the html element this fixed the issue.
+Issues that cause this can be a height added to the parent element [Github](https://github.com/twbs/bootstrap/issues/21919) subsequently by removing the height property from the body element and adding it to the html element.
+This fixed the issue.